 "Mhm."
 Ianto hummed.
 Clearing his throat he allowed his arms to slowly loosen from around Jack's neck.
 The pale, spidery fingers slid down his arms; causing a shiver to shoot down Jack's spine, before dropping them back at his side.
 "We should really go up and see about the Rift's fluctuations, sir."
 The brunette haired man remarked.
 His flushed face gradually went back to normal as the younger male turned on his heel and sauntered out of the room, his backside swaying.
 Jack leaned to the side, his eyes watching the movement with his lust building up once again.

 "Great ass."
 He stated aloud to himself.
 Ianto, hearing him from not too far down the hallway called out behind him.

 "That would be considered harassment, Captain."
-Shaking his head in amusement, the two thousand and two hundred year old immortal followed silently after the tea boy.
+Shaking his head in amusement, the two thousand and two hundred-year-old immortal followed silently after the tea boy.
 'It's just another day in the office.'
-He thought in pleasure to himself.
+He thought to himself in pleasure.